Lockhart Stadium: History

 Billy Graham's final South Florida crusade took place at the Lockhart Stadium in 1985.
 The stadium was host to the 2007 Caribbean Carnival for Broward County, after Miramar turned their request down.
 The stadium also hosted the 2008 and 2009 MLS combines.

 In 2009, Miami FC moved to Lockhart Stadium from Miami.
 They changed their name to the Fort Lauderdale Strikers in 2011.

 The Fort Lauderdale Strikers announced in 2016 that they were moving from Lockhart Stadium to a stadium at Central Broward Regional Park.
 A $70-million Schlitterbahn Water Park proposed for the 64 acres taken up by Lockhart Stadium was tied up in court being challenged by the owners of Rapids Water Park in Riviera Beach.
 After the Strikers' 2016 departure, the stadium fell into a state of disrepair.

-In late January 2019, Major League Soccer expansion team Inter Miami CF announced its intentions to pursue the Lockhart Stadium site to serve as the club's training ground for its first team, youth academy, and USL League One reserve side Fort Lauderdale CF. The development would also include an 18,000-seat stadium, which will serve as the long-term home of Fort Lauderdale CF as well as the interim home of the first team while the Miami Freedom Park stadium is under construction.
+In late January 2019, Major League Soccer expansion team Inter Miami CF announced its intentions to pursue the Lockhart Stadium site to serve as the club's training ground for its first team, youth academy, and USL League One reserve side Fort Lauderdale CF. The development would also include an 18,000-seat stadium, which will serve as the long-term home of Fort Lauderdale CF as well as the interim home of the first team while the Nu Stadium stadium was under construction.
 The Fort Lauderdale city council unanimously approved Inter Miami's bid for the Lockhart Stadium site on March 19.
 On April 2, the Fort Lauderdale City Commission cleared Inter Miami to begin the demolition process; as part of the deal, the team was to begin clearing the site within 180 days, with demolition of the stadium beginning on May 8.

 On July 9, 2019, the Fort Lauderdale City Commission unanimously approved a 50-year lease agreement for the Lockhart Stadium site with Inter Miami; under the terms of the agreement, the city of Fort Lauderdale will retain ownership of the property while Inter Miami will be responsible for the construction, operation, and maintenance of the new stadium and facilities.

-USA Eagles Internationals
+USA Eagles internationals

 The stadium hosted two USA Eagles internationals in 2003 and 2016.